Install Google Authenticator

 Downloading the app

-- Visit the App Store.
+- On your iPhone or iPad, visit the App Store.

 - Search for Google Authenticator.